iotaledger/inx-coordinator/documentation/docs/welcome.md

 # Welcome to INX-Coordinator

-INX-Coordinator is the extension tasked with coordinating the constant grow of the tangle.
-It's task is to issue milestones at a constant rate.
-Validation of the issued milestones is done by the nodes.
+In the current implementation, the Tangle is secured by the [Coordinator](https://wiki.iota.org/learn/about-iota/coordinator) node.
+It issues special blocks: *milestones*.
+The rest of the network considers new blocks valid only if they reference a milestone.

 ## Setup

-There is only one coordinator needed in a network.
-If you want to run your own private network with it's own coordinator, have a look at our [Run a Private Tangle](https://wiki.iota.org/hornet/develop/how_tos/private_tangle) guide.
+You need only one Coordinator to secure a network, so you want to install this extension only when you are going to run your own private network.
+See [Run a Private Tangle](https://wiki.iota.org/hornet/develop/how_tos/private_tangle) for details.

 ## Configuration

-The coordinator is configured by default to connect to your HORNET instance.
+The coordinator connects to the local Hornet instance by default.

-You can find all the configuration options in the [configuration section](configuration.md).
+You can find all the configuration options in [Configuration](configuration.md).

 ## Source Code